-- name: a string naming this fixed (required). - namespace, a string that qualifies the name; - size: an integer, specifying the number of bytes per value (required).
+- name: a string naming this fixed (required). - namespace, a string that qualifies the name; - aliases: a JSON array of strings, providing alternate names for this enum (optional). - size: an integer, specifying the number of bytes per value (required).

 For example, 16-byte quantity may be declared with: